Dog Gear Updated June 5, 2026

 • Flip-and-slide compartments demand actual problem solving, not just persistence

-• Crevices need real washing after wet-food use
+• Owners note the crevices need real washing after wet-food use